arkency/posts/posts/2018-10-08-what-ive-learnt-at-rescon.md

 On hackathon I've seen a tool to show focused diff of schema changes over time.
 High five to Ania and Mariusz!

-The topics that circulated where how to handle event versioning, the promise of upcasting in future RES versions and how to make JSON a default serializer (with little help of schemas).
+The topics that circulated were how to handle event versioning, the promise of upcasting in future RES versions and how to make JSON a default serializer (with a little help of schemas).

 ## NServiceBus has a decent UI to debug message flows

 One of our guests was [Szymon Pobiega](https://twitter.com/SzymonPobiega) who works daily on NServiceBus.
 He was kind enough to run a quick demo of it's dashboard.
 In the app you could drill down what messages were recorded in a system, how they connect together and visualize the whole business processes.
-That gave me much inspiration what could land in `RES::Browser` some day.
+That gave me much inspiration what could land in [Browser](https://railseventstore.org/docs/browser/) some day.

 ## The concept of a stream is not that familiar